slfhstr/LXC-OperationPrivacy-VOIP/README.md

 ---
 ## prepare LXC container
 This is not a tutorial on LXC.
 For that, see https://linuxcontainers.org/lxc/introduction/.

-These are the basic steps you need to take
+These are the basic steps you need to take to fire up a container.

 `lxc --version` : confirms that LXC is installed on your Linux instance.